 What should I look for in a high-leverage broker?

 - Find a broker that offers lots of leverage options – You want to be able to trade with small amounts of leverage (say, 2x or 3x times the size of your trade) all the way up to much bigger bets (say, 100x or more).
-The best high-leverage brokers will give a broad range of options.
+The best brokers will give a broad range of options.

 - Variety of payment methods – Different brokers will accept different methods of payment.
-Although high-leverage trading only requires you to put down a fraction of the total amount for each trade, you do still need to make sure your account is adequately funded.
+Although this form of trading only requires you to put down a fraction of the total amount for each trade, you do still need to make sure your account is adequately funded.
 If you want to fund your account via PayPal, make sure you choose a broker that accepts PayPal.
 If you want to use cryptocurrency to make your deposits, make sure your broker accepts your cryptocurrency of choice.

 - Suitable deposit and withdrawal limits – Pick a CFD trading platform that suits your deposit and withdrawal needs, based on the level of risk you want to take on.
 Some platforms will allow you to start with an initial deposit of just a few pounds.